dmarczydlo/react-firebase-chat/README.md

 # React Fribase chat (sample)

-Sample for react chat using firebase
+Sample for react chat using firebase with emoji :)

 # Install and Running